AttarArashk/RalphLoopButBetter/README.md

 The agent starts strong, then slowly loses context, forgets product intent, edits unrelated files, weakens tests, or declares victory before the system actually works.

-Ralph Loop for Codex is designed around a different assumption:
+Ralph Loop But Better is designed around a different assumption:

 > The agent should not be trusted to decide when it is done.
 > The loop should decide.